 Content warnings are a more general form of trigger warnings.
 They are notices that precede potentially sensitive content, so readers can prepare themselves to adequately engage or, if necessary, disengage for their own well-being.

 How content warnings are handled by current implementations Mastodon and Pleroma abuse the “summary” field in ActivityPub for content warnings.
 The field returned by the Mastodon API is called “spoiler_text”.
 It’s a simple text field.
+There are no mechanisms to ensure that content warnings are predictable and they clash with real summaries.

 Installing Syncthing on a PocketBook is fairly easy, but it requires a bit more setup than on PCs.
 I’ve tested this with a PB632 (PocketBook Touch HD 3), but it should work on any PocketBook device.